AnnaLindeberg/AOC23/README.md

 ## Day 22: Sand Slabs

 Came back to this because I failed on a tetris-like problem last year – maybe I could manage this year?!
 Turns out it ended up being a graph problem in the end any way :) Annoyingly, I still have a bug in part 2, even though my method seems to be rather solid (judged by eyeing through a couple of posts in the day's solution thread on reddit).
 The code works on the given input and any graph I can bother myself with coming up with.
 Aaaaaaaaah.
 I give up now.

+# Advent of Code 2023 in 2025 style
+AOC 2025 came to an end, but I'm still off work and want to solve problems!

+## Day 17: Clumsy Crucible

+Revisited this shortest path problem with networkx and hacked together how to generate a suitable graph (rather than adapting Dijkstras).
+Turned out that I solved part 2 in part 1: only added an argument and the exact same code worked well!